Kaiddd/Command-Prompt-Revamped/README.md

 Settings may also be changed during run by simply setting the correct variables, for example, the command:
 ```
 set autoCls=true
+rem (There will later be a command to automatically do this too (: )
 ```
 Will enable autoCls for the rest of the session, or until it is set back to false.